Skip to main content

 • “The story was neat - it wasn't in-depth enough that it detracted from the gameplay, but it got a laugh or two out of me, and the main story ending was pretty nice!”

-• “The story is kind of 'meh'; while Zach's storytelling is much more intriguing than Silicon Zeroes, I don't really play these games for the story.”
+• “The story is kind of 'meh', though to be fair, while Zach's storytelling is much more intriguing than Silicon Zeroes', I don't really play these games for the story.”

-The gameplay is generally well-received, featuring engaging mechanics for placing and moving hardware components, though some players found the introduction of new mechanics and a microdelay feature to be poorly explained and disruptive.
-Despite initial challenges, the game offers a satisfying loop with a variety of puzzles that scale in complexity, allowing for creative problem-solving.
-Overall, the gameplay is described as tight, interesting, and enhanced by a compelling soundtrack, making it enjoyable for many hours.
+The gameplay is generally well-received, featuring engaging mechanics for placing and moving hardware components, though some players found the introduction of new mechanics and a lack of clear explanations frustrating.
+Despite initial challenges, the game offers a satisfying loop with a variety of puzzles and a visually distinct toolset, making it both fun and educational.
+Overall, the gameplay is described as tight and interesting, with a good balance of challenge and accessibility, enhanced by a compelling soundtrack.

 • “Despite these issues, the gameplay itself is well put together - wiring is easy to distinguish, you aren't constrained by space, the tools are mostly visually distinct, and it feels snappy.”